Biden says federal aid to police should be based on meeting "basic standards of decency"

 "Jill and I talked to 'em about — it's hard enough to grieve, but it's much harder to do it in public," Biden said.
 "It's much harder with the whole world watchin' you.
 They're an incredible family.
 His little daughter was there, the one who said, "Daddy's gonna change the world."
 And I think her daddy is gonna change the world.
 I think what's happened is one of those great inflection points in American history, for real in terms of civil liberty, civil rights, and — and — just treating people with dignity."

-Watch more of O'Donnell's exclusive interview with Biden in Tuesday's CBS News primetime special, Justice for All, airing at 10p ET/PT on CBS and CBSN.
+Watch more of O'Donnell's exclusive interview with Biden in Tuesday's CBS News primetime special, Justice for All, airing at 10 p.m.
+ET/PT on CBS and CBSN.